Bupivacaine hydrochloride, adrenaline.

 Systemic effects of adrenaline must also be taken into account in cases of overdose.

-If signs of acute systemic toxicity occur the administration of local anaesthetics must be stopped immediately.
-Treatment must be given to maintain good ventilation, oxygenation and circulation.
+If signs of acute systemic toxicity occur the administration of local anaesthetics must be stopped immediately and CNS symptoms (convulsion, CNS depression) must promptly be treated with appropriate airway/respiratory support and the administration of anticonvulsant drugs.

 Regional or local anaesthetic procedures, except those of the most trivial nature, should always be carried out in the proximity of resuscitation equipment.
 Before major blocks, an intravenous cannula should be inserted before the local anaesthetic is injected.